jamesmadrazo/RabbitSimulator/SprintRecords.md

 * Team happy with how spring went and was able to get a lot done within the hour.

+## 5th Sprint (15:05 - 15:50)

+Goals:

+* Refacotor and fix breeding error (Emese and Tyler)

+* Fix TimeSimulator and test (Conor and Jack)

+* Implenment user output within the program (Thanu and James)

+Sprint:

+* breed() method successfully fixed and tests completed.

+* TimeSimulator class implemented and tested.

+* User Output tested and implemented.

+Review:

+* Team happy with final result of sprint.
+Managed to get all bugs ironed out and got a working version up.

 ## Wednesday Morning - Scrum Master: Conor

 ## Sprint 09:20-09:40